Undergraduate Course

 Compulsory module

-On this module you will focus on your career.
-You will embark on a work placement for 10 days.
-5 days will be completed in a graduate level role, the other 5 can be completed in a role of your choice that will be discussed with your tutor.
-Consider the role of language in different workplace contexts.
-This might include looking at advertising, language and power and clinical communication.
+On this module you will focus on your future career, as well as taking part in a 10 day work placement.
+5 days will be completed in a graduate level role, while the other 5 can be completed in a role of your choice that will be discussed with your tutor.
+The module will also involve considering the role of language in different workplace contexts.
+This might include looking at advertising, language and power, and clinical communication.
 We will also help you to enhance your employability by providing training in:

 - Personal branding